"It's not funny, Soul!"

 Soul nods a little vigorously, brushing a hand through his hair.
 "Just grand."

-Lucky for him, she just gives him a curious stare and drops it, turning back to the clothes.
+Lucky for him, she just arches an eyebrow before dropping the matter, turning back to the clothes.

 Soul gives out a small sigh of relief.
 He was going to have to watch himself.

-Soul looks thoughtfully at the avocado.
+Soul looks thoughtfully at the avocado he's buying for his wife's sudden craving for pickles and guacamole.
 This could be the exact weight of his son or daughter.
-Maka had to go to the last appointment alone because he was on an overnight mission but she had happily reported that their unborn child had now evolved into a bumpy, green fruit.
+Maka had had to go to the last appointment alone because he was on an overnight conference run with Kid but she had happily reported that their unborn child had now evolved into a bumpy, green fruit.
 Well not exactly in those words but that's what it translated into for Soul.

 Because as he stares at the avocado more and more intensely, he realizes that he doesn't see their child as a person yet.
 He sees him or her in their comparable fruit stage of development.
 He's not sure why-only that it is.

-A lady stares at him rather curiously and he gives his head a shake and puts the avocado in the basket.
-Maka was in the mood for ice cream and guacamole and he had been tasked with getting the ingredients for the guacamole.
+A lady stares at him owlishly and he gives his head a shake and puts the avocado in the basket, tucking his sudden realization away to the back of his mind until Maka blends the guacamole.

 He thought the avocado was ridiculous.